Tool use by sea otters: Stones as hammers

 In order to extract abalones from their substrate, otters demonstrate a hammering method by picking up rocks from the bottom of the ocean and hammering the abalone free from the substrate.
 Once on the surface, the otter may use the anvil method to continue to crack the abalone shell.
 Otters may also use a stone to hammer a prey item that is rested on the chest.

 Kelp

 Otters commonly wrap crabs in strands of kelp to immobilize them and leave the wrapped crabs on the chest while the otter eats other kinds of collected prey from the ocean bottom.
 Sea otters are familiar with kelp as a wrapping agent because they wrap themselves in kelp to remain in one location at the surface during periods of rest, or during sleeping.
 Mother otters also wrap their offspring in kelp when they cannot rest the pups on their chests.

+In addition to using kelp to buoy themselves, California sea otters have been observed using harbor fenders to prevent themselves from drifting away.